Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Dpdl supports the type **`struct`** with the following definitions:

-* Structs can contain other 'struct'
+* Structs may contain other 'struct' variable declarations

 * Structs can call functions defined in the outer scope